 Fresh Pesto with Burrata

-In one of my news letters from late last year I went over how to make a whole array of different pesto’s.
-Since then I have playing with a bunch new ones but nothing beats the classic pesto during the summers - enjoy.
+In one of my newsletters from late last year I went over how to make a whole array of different pesto’s.
+Since then I have played with a bunch of new ones but nothing beats the classic pesto during the summers - enjoy.